Boundedness questions for Calabi-Yau threefolds: Rigid non-movable surfaces

-\begin{defn} If X denotes a Calabi--Yau threefold, a \it rigid non-movable surface \rm on X is an irreducible surface E, whose divisor class in $H^2 (X,R)$ represents a surface on any small deformation of the complex structure on X, but for which no integer multiple is mobile.
+\begin{defn} If $X$ denotes a Calabi--Yau threefold, a \it rigid non-movable surface \rm on $X$ is an irreducible surface $E$, whose divisor class in $H^2 (X,\Z )$ represents a surface on any small deformation of the complex structure on $X$, but for which no integer multiple is mobile.
 In particular, if $X$ is general in moduli, any irreducible surface on $X$ is either movable or rigid non-movable. \end{defn}

-Thus from the above discussion, the rigid non-movable surfaces on $X$ are precisely those which correspond to the exceptional surface of a contraction of Type II or Type III with $g=0$ on some minimal model.
+Thus from the above discussion, the rigid non-movable surfaces on $X$ are precisely those which correspond on some minimal model to the exceptional surface of a contraction of Type II or Type ${\rm III}_0$.

 We now recall known results concerning such exceptional surfaces.
 First we consider the case when $E$ is the exceptional surface of a Type II contraction, where we quote from the discussion in \cite{WilSD}, \S 2.
-Here $E$ is an irreducible \it generalized del Pezzo surface. \rm The normal irreducible del Pezzo surfaces are either elliptic cones or del Pezzo surfaces with rational double point singularities (cf. page 620 of \cite{WilSD}), and for these $1 \le E^3 \le 9$, where $E\cong \P^2$ if $E^3 =9$ and $E \cong \F_1$ or $\P^1 \times \P^1$ if $E^3 =8$, where $\F_1$ denotes the Hirzebruch surface, namely the blow-up of $\P^2$ in a point.
-The only case when $E$ might be non-normal is when $E^3 =7$ and $E$ is either of the surfaces $\F_{3,2}$ or $\F_{5,1}$ described in the proof of Lemma 2.3 in \cite{WilSD} --- see also the proof of Theorem 5.2 in \cite{GrDef}, noting also Remark 5.3 there.
-These specific non-normal surfaces both contain a curve of double points isomorphic to $\P^1$.
-Finally we recall that all these surfaces are smoothable to smooth del Pezzo surfaces --- this is clear when $E^3 \le 3$, the cases where the contraction is a hypersurface singularity (cf. pages 620-1 of \cite{WilSD}), and follows for all other cases by Lemma 5.6 of \cite{GrDef}.
-In particular we have $\chi (E, \O_E) =1$, from which it follows via Riemann-Roch that $2 E^3 + c_2(X)\cdot E =12$.
-The moral therefore is that we have fairly precise information on the exceptional surfaces of Type II contractions.
+Here $E$ is an irreducible \it generalised del Pezzo surface, \rm as classified in Theorem 1.1 of \cite{ReiddP}.
+The normal irreducible generalised del Pezzo surfaces are either elliptic cones or del Pezzo surfaces with rational double point singularities (cf. page 620 of \cite{WilSD}).
+By considering the local embedding dimension at the vertex, the only elliptic cone which can occur in our case is a cone in $\P^3$ on a smooth plane cubic, where $E^3 =3$.
+For $E$ a del Pezzo surface with rational double point singularities, we have $1 \le E^3 \le 9$, where $E\cong \P^2$ if $E^3 =9$, and $E \cong \F_1$, $\P^1 \times \P^1$ or a quadric cone if $E^3 =8$, where $\F_1$ denotes the Hirzebruch surface (namely the blow-up of $\P^2$ in a point).
+However the only case of a Type II contraction with $E^3 >3$ where $E$ might be non-normal is when $E^3 =7$ and $E$ is one of the surfaces $\bar\F_{3,2}$ or $\bar\F_{5,1}$ described in the proof of Lemma 2.3 in \cite{WilSD} --- see also the proof of Theorem 5.2 in \cite{GrDef}, noting also Remark 5.3 there.
+These specific non-normal surfaces both contain a curve of double points isomorphic to $\P^1$, the generic section of which is a simple node.
+Finally we recall that all the surfaces $E$ occurring here are smoothable to smooth del Pezzo surfaces --- this is clear when $E^3 \le 3$, the cases where the contraction is a hypersurface singularity (cf. pages 620-1 of \cite{WilSD}), and follows for all other cases by Lemma 5.6 of \cite{GrDef}.
+In particular we have $\chi (E, \O_E) =1$ (cf. also the top of page 567 of \cite{WilKC}).
+Hence, using the Riemann--Roch theorem, we get and thus